guohaoqiang/GPU_bench/README.md

 # GPU_bench

-This is a reporitory to achieve the parameters of a GPU.
+This is a reporitory to achieve parameters of a GPU.